wso2/choreo-samples/azure-cosmosdb-data-as-rest-api/readme.md

-Use template (Azure CosmosDB Data as REST API) to expose Azure CosmosDB data as REST API through CRUD operations (Create, Read, Update and Delete).
+# Azure CosmosDB Data as REST API
 ## Use-case
-Using this template, CRUD operations could be used to access the data stored in Azure CosmosDB via REST API.
+Using this sample, CRUD operations could be used to access the data stored in Azure CosmosDB via REST API.

 ## Prerequisites
-* Pull the template from central
-`bal new -t choreo/azure_cosmosdb_data_as_rest_api <newProjectName>`
 * [Create a Microsoft Account with Azure Subscription](https://docs.microsoft.com/en-us/learn/modules/create-an-azure-account/)
 * [Create an Azure Cosmos DB account](https://docs.microsoft.com/en-us/azure/cosmos-db/how-to-manage-database-account/)
 * Create a container and set partition key as `id`.